Cliff Bentz: Abortion

 Bentz describes himself as pro-life, saying, "I believe that life begins at conception and that life should be protected until death by natural causes occurs."
 He supports abortion only when the mother's life is at risk.

 In 2019, Oregon Right to Life gave Bentz the Atterberry Award, which recognizes Oregon legislators who "are tenacious in their public defense of Oregon’s vulnerable."

 Health care

 Bentz has said: "I strongly oppose government run healthcare...
 I believe Obamacare should be replaced with solutions that focus on free market principles to help drive down the skyrocketing cost of healthcare."

 On March 31, 2022, Bentz voted against the Affordable Insulin Now Act, which would cap the cost-sharing of insulin to $35 or 25% of the negotiated price (whichever is lower) for private insurance and $35 for Medicare.

 2020 presidential election

 Bentz joined the Republican members of Congress who sided with the Trump campaign's attempts to overturn the 2020 United States presidential election.
-He voted not to certify Pennsylvania's electoral votes.
+He voted not to certify Pennsylvania's electoral votes, citing constitutional concerns over actions taken by Pennsylvania's Secretary of the Commonwealth and Supreme Court, which he believed improperly changed election procedures without legislative approval, leading to a loss of public confidence in the process.
+However, he voted to certify the electoral votes from Arizona, stating that in that case, the state legislature had lawfully delegated broader authority to local election officials.
+In a public statement, Bentz acknowledged Joe Biden's victory and supported the peaceful transfer of power.